hojimat/oldhomepage/pages/collab.md

 ### Communication Methods
-I invite clients to the [http://ravshansk.slack.com](lack chat) where we can communicate effectively during the project and retain the contact for the future collaboration.
+I invite clients to the [http://ravshansk.slack.com](lack chat) where we can communicate effectively during the project and retain the contact for future collaboration.